In 1835, Charles Darwin

 thinking about preserving biodiversity, as they inspired Darwin’s theory

-Reviews & Awards"Highly recommended.
+Reviews and Festivals"Highly recommended.
 Beautiful....Filled with breathtaking views of land, sea, and wildlife, this film could stand on its aesthetic quality alone.
 Add the thought-provoking concepts that human life introduces, and you have a winning program suitable for any audience."

 - Library Journal